FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 Homepage

 +++++
-When the user has completed the master node installation, he can access ITBox UI, visiting the default url http://10.20.0.2:8000/ and after inserting the credentials (default: admin/admin) the screen appears like in Fig. 1.
+When the user has completed the master node installation, he can access OPS-Deploy UI, visiting the default url http://10.20.0.2:8000/ and after inserting the credentials (default: admin/admin) the screen appears like in Fig. 1.

 .. image:: _static/OPS-Deploy-1.png
      :alt: OPS-Deploy homepage
      :scale: 90%

 The user sets bare-metal servers to boot from network via PXE and power them on.
 They will start automatically with a bootstrap operating system, based on Centos.
-The ITBox will notify discovered nodes on ITBox UI (see Fig. 3 in the upper right corner).
+The OPS-Deploy will notify discovered nodes on OPS-Deploy UI (see Fig. 3 in the upper right corner).
 At this moment, the user could create a new environment.

 .. image:: _static/OPS-Deploy-2.png
      :alt: Creation of a new environment